What Causes Sinus Attacks?

 Which Carrier Oils Can Be Used?

-You can also make your own sinus relief oil by diluting your essential oil in a suitable carrier oil.
+You can also make your own sinus relief oil for safe use on your skin by diluting your essential oil in a suitable carrier oil and applying to sinus points.
 Here are a couple of recommendations for you to try.
-The general guideline for proper dilution is 15 drops of essential oil per 1 ounce of carrier oil.
+The general guideline for proper dilution is 15 drops essential oil per 1 ounce carrier oil.

 1. Sesame Oil